CoolmixZero/yclients-api-python/README.md

 ## Client commands:
 - ### Get clients list
-  > Yclients api can't return all clients at once and returns in groups of maximum size of 200.
+  > YCLIENTS API can't return all clients at once and returns in groups of **maximum size of 200**.
 Those groups are called pages and you can choose how many clients it will return
 ```python
 clients_data_list = api.get_clients_data()
 ```